Sami Yusuf

-Sami Yusuf (born 21 July 1980) is a British singer, songwriter, multi-instrumentalist and composer.
+Sami Yusuf (born 21 July 1980) is a British singer, songwriter, multi-instrumentalist and composer of Azerbaijani descent.
 He gained international attention with the release of his debut album, Al-Muʽallim, in 2003.
 As of 2020, he has released eight studio albums, five live albums and one compilation album.
 His studio albums were mostly released by Andante Records, with the first two being released by Awakening Records.
 He has sold over 34 million albums as of 2016.

-Besides English, Yusuf has performed in Arabic, Azerbaijani, Persian, Turkish, Punjabi, as well as, Urdu, sometimes in the same work, as was the case with his hit, Hasbi Rabbi.
+Besides English, Yusuf has performed in Arabic, Kurdish, Azerbaijani, Persian, Turkish, Punjabi, and Urdu, sometimes in the same work, as was the case with his hit Hasbi Rabbi.
 His work is marked by blending different musical styles and genres, including elements from Sufi, folk, and Rock music.
 He used his multilingual and multi-instrumentalist style to address social, spiritual, and humanitarian issues.
 In recognition of his philanthropy, in 2014, Yusuf was appointed United Nations Global Ambassador for the World Food Programme.

 Early life

-Sami Yusuf was born in 21 July 1980 in Tehran to Azerbaijani parents.
-His grandparents are from Baku, Azerbaijan, from which they left to Iran when it was captured by the Bolsheviks following World War I. Yusuf and his parents later arrived in Ealing, West London, in the early 1980s, after the Islamic Revolution in Iran.
+Sami Yusuf was born on 21 July 1980 in Tehran to Azerbaijani parents.
+His grandparents are from Baku, Azerbaijan, from which they left for Iran when it was captured by the Bolsheviks following World War I. Yusuf and his parents later arrived in Ealing, West London, in the early 1980s, after the Islamic Revolution in Iran.
 From an early age, Yusuf showed great interest in music.
 He was influenced by the wide range of musical genres available to him in Ealing, immersing himself especially in Western classical music and Middle Eastern music.
 He learned the piano and violin as well as traditional instruments including the oud, setar, and tonbak.
 At the age of 16, Yusuf experienced a spiritual revival that made him become a "more committed Muslim".
 In 2003, although considering pursuing a career in law, he produced and released his first album.
 It quickly became an international success and launched Yusuf's professional music career.
 Yusuf studied music as a composition student at the prestigious Royal Academy, as well as at Salford University in north-west England.

 Music career

 2003–2009

 In 2003, Yusuf released his debut album, Al-Muʽallim, an album that he produced, wrote, and performed.
 Its feature song, Al-Mu'allim, became a hit in the Middle East, North Africa, and South-East Asia, topping the charts in Egypt and Turkey for twelve consecutive weeks, selling millions of copies worldwide and reaching a diverse audience.
 The last track of the album, Supplication, was used in the Golden-Globe award-nominated film, The Kite Runner.

 Yusuf garnered increased worldwide recognition following the release of his second album, My Ummah, in 2005.
-The album, using both Eastern and Western sounds, utilized wide-ranging musical instrumentation.
-Considered a breakthrough album, it sold over four million copies globally and was well received particularly by young people, who identified closely with the themes of Yusuf's lyrics.
+The album, using both Eastern and Western sounds, utilised wide-ranging musical instrumentation.
+Considered a breakthrough album, it sold over four million copies globally and was well received, particularly by young people, who identified closely with the themes of Yusuf's lyrics.

 Yusuf left Awakening Records following a controversy over Without You, an album that he claimed was released without his knowledge or consent.